-Side One, Track Two
+Side Two, Track Three

-By Jude Southerland Kessler and Bruce Spizer
+by Jude Southerland Kessler and Susan Ryan

-Studio: EMI Studios, Studio 2
+Studio: Both recordings took place in EMI Studios, Studio 2

 Producer: George Martin

 Engineer: Norman Smith (and according to some sources, Ron Pender)

 Second Engineer: Ken Scott

 Stats: Recorded in only four takes.
 “Best” take was Take 4.
 However, a plethora of overdubs completed the song in later sessions.